 Listed on the Australian Stock Exchange in April 2000 after demerging from Amcor, antecedents of PaperlinX have distributed paper in Europe since the 1600s.

-Over the last decade PaperlinX has undergone a period of rapid and significant change.
 In January 2001, PaperlinX acquired Australian listed paper distributor Spicers Paper providing a platform for international growth in fine paper merchanting, with businesses in Australia, New Zealand, the USA and Asia.

 This was followed by the acquisitions of Canadian paper merchants Coast Paper in May 2001 and Papier Turgeon in April 2002 to add complete Canadian coverage to our strong US West Coast position.